edalorzo/reactive-learning/README.md

 ### Synchronous vs Asynchronous Code

 Just by writing a function in CPS it does not become asynchronous.
 A function written in CPS is as synchronous as thier direct-style counterparts.
-Asynchrony is entirely separate attribute of our programs.
+Asynchrony is an entirely separate attribute of our programs.

 To demonstrate that consider the following `reverse` function: